bartkoedijk/react-native-firebase-hooks/firestore/README.md

 const [value, loading, error] = useDocumentDataOnce < T > (reference, options);
 ```

-As `useDocument`, but this hook will only read the current value of the `firebase.firestore.DocumentReference`.
+As `useDocument`, but this hook will only read the current value of the `FirebaseFirestoreTypes.DocumentReference`.

 The `useDocumentDataOnce` hook takes the following parameters:

-- `reference`: (optional) `firebase.firestore.DocumentReference` for the data you would like to load
+- `reference`: (optional) `FirebaseFirestoreTypes.DocumentReference` for the data you would like to load
 - `options`: (optional) `Object` with the following parameters:
-  - `getOptions`: (optional) `firebase.firestore.GetOptions` to customise how the collection is loaded
+  - `getOptions`: (optional) `FirebaseFirestoreTypes.GetOptions` to customise how the collection is loaded
-  - `idField`: (optional) name of the field that should be populated with the `firebase.firestore.DocumentSnapshot.id` property.
+  - `idField`: (optional) name of the field that should be populated with the `FirebaseFirestoreTypes.DocumentSnapshot.id` property.
-  - `refField`: (optional) name of the field that should be populated with the `firebase.firestore.QuerySnapshot.ref` property.
+  - `refField`: (optional) name of the field that should be populated with the `FirebaseFirestoreTypes.QuerySnapshot.ref` property.
-  - `snapshotOptions`: (optional) `firebase.firestore.SnapshotOptions` to customise how data is retrieved from snapshots
+  - `snapshotOptions`: (optional) `FirebaseFirestoreTypes.SnapshotListenOptions` to customise how data is retrieved from snapshots
-  - `transform`: (optional) a function that receives the raw `firebase.firestore.DocumentData` to allow manual transformation of the data where required by the application.
+  - `transform`: (optional) a function that receives the raw `FirebaseFirestoreTypes.DocumentData` to allow manual transformation of the data where required by the application.
 See [`Transforming data`](#transforming-data) below.

 Returns: